Bradpk/my-pseudocode/pseudocode.md

   5. Elevator Door Opens

-  6. Patron selects floor from an array of buttons on control panel
+  6. Patron selects floor from an array of buttons on the control panel

   7. The control panel registers a selection has been made